 You might think “customer community,” and that’s a great place to start.
 After all, brands like Apple, Duolingo, Lego, and Peloton have created community spaces that go way beyond simple customer service, instead mixing in connection and innovation.
 But we’re seeing business communities expand beyond this, for many brands community is an essential part of the business – that is to say – it’s part of the product offering.

 We see this with communities like Oiselle Volée – built by the women’s clothing brand, Oiselle – that was created as a space to share running tips.
-But it’s morphed into so much more than this, with women runners finding friendship and connection there, which was especially important during the pandemic.
+But it’s morphed into so much more than this, with women runners finding friendship and connection there.
 In exchange for creating a platform that’s an essential part of the lives of many, Oiselle also ended up with a fiercely-loyal fan base who offer instant feedback on existing products and ideas for new ones.